The Corporate Tax Planning Law Review: Austria

 In general, the determination of the taxable corporate income is based on the Austrian GAAP account.
 However, adjustments are necessary to comply with specific tax provisions (e.g., deductions disregarded for tax purposes or due to different depreciation periods, etc.).
 However, the consolidation of the tax and commercial balance sheet has been intended for years, but has not been implemented so far.

 The Austrian corporate income tax rate currently is 25 per cent.
-The Austrian federal government has announced that it intends to reduce this rate to 21 per cent.
+Previously, the Austrian federal government had announced that it intended to reduce this rate to 21 per cent; however, in the light of increased government spending following the covid-19 pandemic, it is unclear if these plans will still be pursued.
 An annual minimum corporate tax of €1,750 for limited liability companies (with lowered minimum taxes for newly formed companies within their first 10 years of existence) and €3,500 for stock corporations is levied.
 Corporate income is subject to corporate income tax regardless of its source, unless a tax exemption applies (e.g., for dividends as addressed below).

 Under Austrian law, a corporation is regarded as resident if it has its registered office or its effective place of management in Austria.
 The registered office is the place determined in the corporation's articles of association.
 The effective place of management is the place where essential business decisions are taken by the corporation's managers.
 Dual-resident corporations potentially face unlimited tax liability in both Austria and the other country.
 If a double taxation agreement (DTA) applies, the double taxation of dual-resident companies is avoided by tie-breaker rules.
 Pursuant to most Austrian DTAs, a dual-resident corporation is regarded as resident in the state where its effective place of management is located.
 In this respect, Austria has not followed Article 4 of the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI) with its new rules for dual-resident companies.
 If unlimited tax liability applies, corporate income tax on all of the corporation's income (both domestic and foreign income) is levied.
 If there is only a permanent establishment in Austria, the corporation is only obligated to pay Austrian corporate income tax on profits arising from its domestic business activities.